MicrosoftDocs/ATADocs/ATPDocs/deploy/quick-installation-guide.md

     > [!TIP]
     > You only need to download the installer once, as it can be used for every server in the tenant.
 Make sure that no pop-up blocker is blocking the download.

-1. Verify that the servers you intend to install Defender for Identity sensors on can reach the Defender for Identity cloud service.
-From each server, try accessing: `https://*your-workspace-name*sensorapi.atp.azure.com`.

-    - To get your workspace name, see the [About page](https://security.microsoft.com/settings/identities) in the portal.
-    - For proxy configuration, see [Configure proxy settings for your sensor](configure-proxy.md).

 1. From the domain controller, run the installer you'd downloaded from Microsoft 365 Defender and follow the instructions on the screen.

-    For deployment on multiple domain controllers, use the silent installation.

 ## Next step

-For more detailed installation instructions, see the links in [Deploy Microsoft Defender for Identity with Microsoft 365 Defender](deploy-defender-identity.md).
+For full installation instructions with additional details, see [Deploy Microsoft Defender for Identity with Microsoft 365 Defender](deploy-defender-identity.md).

+For example, to deploy on multiple domain controllers, we recommend using the [silent installation](install-sensor.md#defender-for-identity-sensor-silent-installation) instead.